patvin80/inframonitoring/Readme.md

-# Radical Sabbatical Code Snippets
+# Infra Monitoring Code Snippets

 ## Introduction
 Code Snippets provided in the folder can be copied and pasted in the Lambda Console